CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 **Bowtie**

+Different versions of Bowtie can generate different SAM files, which subsequently causes different pileups and different variant detection.
-Bowtie 2.1.0 and 2.2.2 produce functionally identical SAM files.
-The only difference we observed is a header record in bowtie 2.2.2 documenting the program version and command line parameters.
+For example, with our included data sets, Bowtie 2.1.0 and 2.2.2 produce functionally identical SAM files when run on the Lambda Virus data set.
+However, the generated SAM files (and downstream results) are different when run on the Salmonella Agona data set.

 **SAMtools**